MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/paginated-reports-save-to-power-bi-service.md

 6. If your report data source is on premises, read about how to [create a gateway](#create-a-gateway) in this article to access the data source.

-## Create a gateway
+## Connect to a gateway

-Just like any other Power BI report, if the report data source is on premises, then you need to create or connect to a gateway to access the data.
+As with any other Power BI report, if the paginated report data source is on premises, then you need to create or connect to a gateway to access the data.

 1. Next to the report name, select **Manage**.

    ![Manage the paginated report](media/paginated-reports-save-to-power-bi-service/power-bi-paginated-manage.png)

 1. See the Power BI service article [What is an on-premises data gateway](../connect-data/service-gateway-onprem.md) for details and next steps.

 ## Next steps